Mighty Morphin Power Rangers: Filming

 The series was shot on location in Santa Clarita and Los Angeles, California.
 Recurring locations included Grant High School, Placerita Canyon State Park, Puddingstone Reservoir, and Frank G. Bonelli Regional Park.
 The House of the Book at Brandeis-Bardin Institute was used as the exterior location for the Command Center.
 Due to its unusual, futuristic architecture; the building had previously been used in the films Star Trek VI: The Undiscovered Country and The Lawnmower Man.

-As part of the initial licensing agreement between Saban and Toei Company, the producers of the Super Sentai, additional footage and insert shots of the villain characters (particularly those played by Machiko Soga, Ami Kawai, and Hideaki Kusaka) were filmed in order to allow more in-depth, extensive scenes of the villains who would be unable to interact with the main cast due to the nature of the show.
+As part of the initial licensing agreement between Saban and Toei Company, the producers of the Super Sentai, additional footage was filmed in the Greater Tokyo Area in Japan, and insert shots of the villain characters (particularly those played by Machiko Soga, Ami Kawai, and Hideaki Kusaka) were filmed in order to allow more in-depth, extensive scenes of the villains who would be unable to interact with the main cast due to the nature of the show.
 The additional footage included close-ups of the actor speaking English-language lines phonetically in order to make the necessary dialogue looping more seamless.

-Episodes 39 & 40 (The two part episode Doomsday) were originally intended as the season (and potentially series) finale, with the producers' intending to bring in actress Machiko Soga to reprise her role as Rita in new footage where she would interact directly with the main cast.
-Due to the unprecedented success of the show and its merchandising, Fox Kids ordered an additional 25 episodes.
+Episodes 39 & 40 (The two part episode Doomsday) were originally intended as the season (and potentially series) finale.
+According to Paul Schrier, the producers brought Machiko Soga in to film new footage, but she could not mouth the dialogue.
+Due to the unprecedented success of the show and its merchandising, Fox Kids ordered an additional 20 episodes.
 Since most of the available stock footage from Zyuranger had been depleted for use in the first 40 episodes of Season 1, Saban commissioned Toei to produce 25 new monster costumes and new battle footage using the existing Zyuranger suits.
-Saban was able to produce 25 additional episodes using new monster suits.
 This new footage has been referred to as "Zyu2" by Power Rangers fans.
-Saban used the first 15 for the rest of Season 1 (episodes 41–60), then the remaining suits and footage for the first 13 episodes of Season 2.
+Saban used 15 of the new monster costumes and their footage for the rest of Season 1 (episodes 41–60), then the remaining ten for the first 13 episodes of Season 2.
 This became problematic, however, when the Thunderzords were introduced, as they were from Gosei Sentai Dairanger, which resulted in Saban splicing together footage from both "Zyu2" and Dairanger for the Megazord battles in these early Season 2 episodes.

 Following production of Season 2's first 20 episodes, Austin St. John, Thuy Trang and Walter Emanuel Jones left the show over contract disputes.
 To disguise this incident, a combination of body doubles, voice doubles and stock footage were used to continue featuring the characters Jason, Trini and Zack for eight episodes.
 The voice doubles were also used for the Ranger costume scenes in the last several episodes that the three actors filmed.
 The subplot of Jason, Trini and Zack leaving Angel Grove for the World Peace Conference was made to bridge the transition to their replacements.